Review of Supa Tone - received by email 12/2011

 'What a great tonebender.
 It's much like the old ones...nice taper on the pots, allowing more regions of the tonebender saturated sound.
 The OC81's are really rich but hang together nice, allowing guitar volume knob usage.
 Great mids, lower mids, not too woofy, and the sizzle on top.
 One of the best mk2's I've heard, and I have lots of them.'

-I have many more great reviews and Emails and will add more over the coming weeks.
+I have many more great reviews and Emails and will add more over the coming months.
 Thanks to everyone for providing these reviews and feedback.